About

 Commissions

-For the last decade I have specialised in devising and co-ordinating a number of commissions and pubic engagement projects using embroidery and quilt making.
+For the last decade I have specialised in devising and co-ordinating a number of commissions and public engagement projects using embroidery and quilt making.
 Some of this have been large-scale projects involving many people.

 Nine Objects, held by Denver Museum of Art.